Twitter Corpus of the #BlackLivesMatter Movement And Counter Protests: 2013 to 2021: Data Set Creation

 On July 14, 2016, we set up a data puller using the Python package TwitterMySQL\footnote{ \url{https://github.com/dlatk/TwitterMySQL}} to collect tweets matching at least one of our keywords: \emph{BlackLivesMatter}, \emph{AllLivesMatter} and \emph{BlueLivesMatter}.
 This package uses the official Twitter Application Programming Interface (API) to stream tweets in real time.
-The data puller continuously collected tweets from the Twitter stream until the time of writing (July 2020).
-In total we collected 50,574,955 tweets.
+The data puller continuously collected tweets from the Twitter stream until December 31, 2021.
+In total we collected 67,336,447 tweets.
 While the Twitter API was queried using the keywords \emph{BlackLivesMatter}, \emph{AllLivesMatter} and \emph{BlueLivesMatter}, the API delivers a more robust set of matching tweets.
-For example, a tweet might contain the phrase “black lives matter” or “blm”, among other variations, instead of the keyword \emph{BlackLivesMatter}.
+For example, a tweet might contain the phrase ``black lives matter”, ``blm" or ``\#blacklivesmatter", among other variations, instead of the exact keyword \emph{BlackLivesMatter}.

 We note that the Twitter API limits such streams to 1\% of the total Twitter volume at any given moment.
-To see if our keyword data set was limited at any point, we compared the monthly keyword volume to a full 1\% monthly pull (not limited to any single keyword, location, etc.).
-Over the 4-year time span, our keyword data set pulled in a monthly average of 1,176,161 tweets (4,629,878 SD) as compared to a monthly average of 94,893,476 tweets (27,394,826 SD) from the full 1\% pull.
-Thus, we do not believe our data set was limited by the Twitter API.
+To see if our keyword data set was limited at any point, we compared the monthly keyword volume to a full 1\% monthly pull (not limited to any single keyword, location, etc.) Our keyword data set pulled in a monthly average of 1,463,835 tweets (4,630,450 SD) as compared to a monthly average of 96,385,502 tweets (27.146,801 SD) from the 1\% pull.
+Since our data set is much smaller than the 1\% sample we do not believe our data set was limited by the Twitter API.

 Due to server maintenance, there were periods when we were unable to collect data.
-These include: October 17, 2016 through November 23, 2016; January 1, 2017 through January 21, 2017; March 11, 2017 through March 16, 2017; May 2, 2018 through December 18, 2018; and March 16, 2019 through March 20, 2019.
+These include: October 17 through November 23, 2016; January 1 through January 21, 2017; March 11 through March 16, 2017; May 2 through December 18, 2018; and March 16 through March 20, 2019; June 1 through June 3, 2021; and November 19 through November 21, 2021.
 Additionally, the Black Lives Matter movement began in 2013, roughly three years before the beginning of our data collection.
-In order to fill these gaps, we used the Python package GetOldTweets3 [9], which pulls historical tweets containing a given keyword.
-These tweets were pulled in June 2020.
-Using this method, we collected 4,276,423 historical tweets.
+In order to fill these gaps, we used the Python package GetOldTweets3\footnote{ \url{https://github.com/Mottl/GetOldTweets3}}, which pulls historical tweets containing a given keyword.
+Using this method, we collected 4,276,423 historical tweets across the dates listed above (i.e., the gaps in our data).